WingNinCheung/Amasport/README.md

 # Amasport
-Amasport, an Amazon clone, is a full-stack web application for sports products/goods.
-Users can browse a collection of sports products and add desired items to their shopping cart.
-Users can checkout items in their carts.
-Users can also view their order history and change their shipping address.

 Amasport, an Amazon clone, is a full-stack web application that allows users to browse, review and checkout products in a similar way to Amazon.
 It includes features such as user authentication, search and filter functionality, product pages with detailed information and reviews, as well as a shopping cart and checkout process.
 With a modern and user-friendly interface, Amasport provides a seamless e-commerce experience for users, and was built using a combination of front-end and back-end technologies such as React, Node.js, Flask, and PostgreSQL.